torvalds/linux/Documentation/filesystems/iomap/design.rst

  * **pure overwrite**: A write operation that does not require any metadata or zeroing operations to perform during either submission or completion.
-   This implies that the fileystem must have already allocated space on disk as ``IOMAP_MAPPED`` and the filesystem must not place any constaints on IO alignment or size.
+   This implies that the filesystem must have already allocated space on disk as ``IOMAP_MAPPED`` and the filesystem must not place any constraints on IO alignment or size.
    The only constraints on I/O alignment are device level (minimum I/O size and alignment, typically sector size).